-In this course, students learn the basics of sustainable energy finance.
-The course introduces the problem of financing sustainable energy and how it has evolved over time.
+In this course, students will develop a rigorous grounding in the concepts of sustainable energy finance.
+The course explores the complex problem of financing sustainable energy and how it has evolved over time.
 The student learns about typical financial arrangements in energy, with a particular emphasis on sustainable sources of energy.
-Students also gain direct exposure to basic financial tools used by project developers, financiers, and policymakers.
+Students also gain direct exposure to employing the financial tools used by project developers, financiers, and policymakers for quantitative problem solving.
 Climate finance and green finance feature prominently in the class.

 The degree culminates in a capstone research project.
 The capstone research project focuses on a broad, common theme but allows students to choose a focus that reflects their interests and future career plans.
 The goal is to solve an important problem of practical importance in the field of sustainable energy.
 Where appropriate, the capstone project can be done in collaboration with a client organization from private, government, or civil society sectors.
 The capstone project begins with a residency led by a faculty advisor midway toward the degree.
 During the last semester of the degree, the student prepares a report, a PPT deck, an in-person presentation, and an executive summary.
 The capstone culminates in a closing session in Washington, DC with student presentations, panels, and detailed feedback from the faculty.